-Alright folks!
-I have a list of Paleo pumpkin recipes!
+Alright, folks!
+I have a list of Paleo pumpkin dessert recipes!
 Did you know that pumpkins are really healthy for you?
 Pumpkins are rich in antioxidants and vitamins and very low in calories.
 Pumpkins have a lot of vitamin A and lutein, xanthin and carotenes which are really good for your eyes.
 These vitamins and antioxidants can help prevent macular degeneration.

 I planted one pumpkin plant in my garden this spring and now I have 7 of the most beautiful pumpkins.
 I’m saving them for Halloween decorations.
 I like to draw on my pumpkins rather than carve them, which is a lot less messy.
 After Halloween, I can preserve them to make pumpkin pies and use them in other pumpkin recipes.

-Paleo Pumpkin Recipes
+Best Paleo Pumpkin Dessert Recipes

 5 ingredient paleo fudge is just about the easiest thing to make in the world.
 All you do is mix the ingredients together, put them in a pan of some sort and put the pan in the freezer.
 Yes, it has to be frozen and eaten when it’s still cold or it will be extremely soft.
 It’s nice to be able to just keep it in the freezer and have it on hand when you need a treat, it’ll keep for months if you want it to.